dlannan/ljos/README.md

 __Note:__ Cairo is very slow on fb0 because it doesnt do any block caching or minimal frame updates, it renders everything every frame (even clear screen too).
 This is why I will probably change to nuklear or I might make a cached/tiled/block system for Cairo to get it up to reasonable speeds.

-Alternatively, I could start building my OpenGL driver :)
+Alternatively, I could start building my OpenGL driver (which I intend to do later anyway) :)

 ---
 ## Warning: Everything is about to change.